Scoliosis Brace Cover

 Scoliosis Brace Covers are an alternative to undershirts.

 This project was born from my personal experience with scoliosis and the desire to make treatment a little easier and more comfortable for future patients.
-I developed a custom-fit brace cover and sewing template to offer patients a better alternative to undershirts.
+I developed a custom-fit brace cover and sewing instructions to offer patients a better alternative to undershirts.

 By freely sharing this design—without a patent or cost—I hope to empower families to have their own brace covers made and to inspire medical providers and brace manufacturers to offer this as part of patient care.
 Each brace is custom-made so using the same measurements to simultaneously produce a matching brace cover would improve the patient experience.